Beethoven, Missa Solemnis – Mozart, Coronation Mass (Krönungsmesse)

-Karajan’s rendition of Beethoven’s Missa Solemnis is rather austere and makes it a monumental composition, even though in certain passages inspiration seems to be sacrificed in favour of hieratic formality.
+Karajan’s rendition of Beethoven’s Missa Solemnis is rather austere and makes it a monumental composition.
+In certain passages, however, inspiration seems to be sacrificed in favour of hieratic formality.
 The choice of tempos, which are usually appropriate with the exception of few points, and the orchestral colours give prominence exactly to this tendency and the Mass appears as a sumptuous and imperturbable celebration, where there is only the regret that a little more warmth has found not place next to brightness.

 The soloists’ names are all distinguished and among those who worked more frequently with Karajan.
-Among them, soprano Gundula Janowitz and her silvery, expressive voice deserve a place of honour, next to tenor Fritz Wunderlich, who offers here another reason to regret the premature end of his glorious career.
+Among them, soprano Gundula Janowitz and her silvery, expressive voice deserve a place of honour.
+As for tenor Fritz Wunderlich, he offers here another reason to regret the premature end of his glorious career.
 Alto Christa Ludwig and bass Walter Berry are no less valuable than their colleagues.
 Overall, the four of them are some of the most desirable singers Beethoven’s Mass has ever had.

 Mozart’s Coronation Mass